ga4gh/refget/docs/seqcol.md

 ```

 The attribute endpoint MUST be functional for any attribute defined in the schema, *except those marked as transient or passthru*.
-The endpoint MAY respond to requests for attributes marked as *passthru*.
-The endpoint SHOULD NOT respond to requests for attributes marked as *transient*.
+The endpoint SHOULD NOT respond to requests for attributes marked as *passthru* OR *transient*.
 For more information on transient and passthru attributes, see [Section 4](#4-extending-the-schema-schema-attribute-qualifiers).